Emil Lewis Holmdahl: Treasure hunting

+It is unclear how the mine worked but, but the partnership between Holmdahl, Jennings, and Hughes fell apart.

 Civilian life

 In the early 1920s, Holmdahl became obsessed with finding "Pancho Villa's gold".
-Folklore had it that Villa hid millions of dollars in gold bullion somewhere in the Sierra Madres.
+Folklore had it that Villa hid millions of dollars in gold bullion somewhere in the Sierra Madre.
 Holmdahl organized several treasure hunting expeditions but did not find the gold.
 In 1926, while on a treasure hunting expedition the retired soldier of fortune stopped in Hidalgo del Parral, Chihuahua.
 There federal police arrested Holmdahl and a companion and charged them with having vandalized Pancho Villa's grave and taken his head.
 Holmdahl was released after Ben F. Williams utilized his knowledge of Mexican law and his influence with Mayor Antonio Martinez.
 Villa's head was never recovered.
 While Holmdahl maintained his innocence until his death, the suspicion remains that he stole the head for an American customer.
 While there are many theories of who vandalized Villa's grave and who took the head, one rumor claims that Villa's skull ended up in the secret Skull and Bones Society at Yale University.